riraccuia/pig/README.md

 ## Start/Stop Scripts

 pig supports executing custom scripts when tunnel connections are established or disconnected.
-This feature is useful for performing additional setup or cleanup operations, such as configuring routing tables, firewall rules, etc...
+This feature is useful for performing additional setup or cleanup operations, such as configuring routing tables, firewall rules, or other network configurations.

 ### Configuration